heidihlav/pyroducts/notes.md

 Welcome to Pyroducts!

 We bring you facts about active volcanoes in the U.S.!
 Today we're visiting Hawaii.
+—List volcano names

+-ask for user input
 Which Hawaiian volcano would you like to learn about?
 Type that volcano's number and press 'enter'.

-—List volcano names
--ask for user input
+Type 'exit' to leave the app at any time.

--show user the volcano name and summary
+-show user the volcano name

-51 13

-Are you burning to know the answer?
-Enter the number of the question to see the answer.

-user enters number and answer appears under the numbered question
+-user enters number and the volcano name and summary show

-Do you want to pick another question?
-Y
+Do you want to read some quick facts about #{volcano} Y/N?
-If yes, show list of questions again.
+-if yes, show quick facts for #{volcano}.

+Would you like to read about another volcano?
+Y/N if yes go back to first question
 If no, exit.

-Remember Pompeii.
+Exit - Remember Pompeii.

-Invalid input - (like a misspelled word)
+Invalid input - Watch out!
-Watch out!
 The floor is lava!
+-go back to first question

+(like a misspelled word)
 ________________________________